blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 $ solana balance
 ```

-The addresses can be obtained with:
+The address can be obtained with:
 ```sh
 $ solana address
 ```